 One study found that every year there were four new diagnoses per 1,000 people ages 65 to 74.
 Among people ages 75 to 84, there were 32 new diagnoses per 1,000 people.
 For those 85 and older, there were 76 new diagnoses per 1,000 people.

 Family history and genetics

-Your risk of developing Alzheimer's appears to be somewhat higher if a first-degree relative — your parent or sibling — has the disease.
-Scientists have identified rare changes (mutations) in three genes that virtually guarantee a person who inherits them will develop Alzheimer's.
-But these mutations account for less than 5 percent of Alzheimer's disease.
+Scientists have found rare changes in three genes that virtually guarantee a person who inherits one of them will develop Alzheimer's.
+But these changes account for less than 1% of people with Alzheimer's disease.